Everything you wanted to know about taps but were

 Drilled Hole Size

-(Number of Threads per Inch) X (Outisde Diameter of Thread - Selected Drill Diameter / 0.01299) =
+(Number of Threads per Inch) X (Outside Diameter of Thread - Selected Drill Diameter / 0.01299) =

 Percentage of Full Thread